 Notion provides a workspace, collaboration tool, knowledge base, and file-sharing platform in one.
 Teams can easily share knowledge, workflows, schedules, project progress, etc., and get work done without putting together multiple tools.
 Instead of starting from scratch, you can choose a template and modify it as you go.

-Notion is also well-known for its note-taking capabilities, enabling you to record insights, ideas, and progress statuses from meetings, brainstorming sessions, etc., and share them with others or edit them on your own later.
+Notion is also well-known for its note-taking capabilities.
+It enables you to record insights, ideas, and progress statuses from meetings, brainstorming sessions, etc., and share them with others or edit them on your own later.

 Some Notion alternatives include Confluence, Bit.ai, Google Workspace, ProofHub, etc.